 What if the distance of stars from the earth has nothing to do with time?

 Is it possible, when God created the stars, that He turned on lights in the heavens that were immediately perceivable on earth?

-That stars are so far away, has nothing to do with how long they have existed.
-Imagine determining the age of Detroit by its distance from Hanoi.
+That stars are so far away has nothing to do with how long they have existed.
+Imagine determining the age of Detroit by the distance it is from Hanoi.
 We all exist, along with a seemingly infinite sea of stars and planets, in the universe.
 We just happen to be in different places.
 Our distance from one another does not determine our age.
-Besides, how can time be measured accurately in this way if the universe is expanding?
+Besides.
+How can time be measured accurately in this way if the universe is expanding?
 How scientific is it when scientists bend a bow at a moving target?

 The concept of “light years” does not in itself destroy one’s belief in a young earth or universe.
 To use Bill Nye’s own words during the debate: “the world out there” (beyond Ken Ham’s one-horse town) may hold bigger possibilities than evolutionary science is willing to admit.
 But it may be difficult getting out of the trenches “science” has shoveled for itself and us.